 Then, you can talk about the solution, with a brief explanation of what drove the client to seek out the products, before going into more depth about how they use it.
 You could add direct quotes and data to be highly effective in the end.

-When using storytelling in your case study, you need a conclusion to follow on from the main body.
+When using storytelling in your case study, you need a conclusion to follow from the main body.
 Avoid needless words and be a professional writer: use a persuasive discourse with action words, such as discover, learn, or unveil.

 Following this structure — problem, solution, result, and conclusion, just like a hero’s journey —, you can drive more clients to know and like your brand.